 It’s different when people work remotely.
-Unless you bring everyone together by being a team player yourself, your staff won’t feel like they’re expected to cooperate.
+Unless you bring everyone together by being a team player yourself, workers won’t feel like they’re expected to cooperate.
 As a result, they might not care so much about your company and your work won’t take priority in their schedule.

 To this end, you could organize group Skype calls.
 This ensures that everyone stays in the loop, doesn’t feel left out, and gets to know the other members.
 You could also send out regular group emails, especially at the start of the week.
 When someone new comes in, introduce them in an email to other members.

 You should also make sure that you respect the different time zones.
 Don’t schedule calls at a time that would be inconvenient for workers.
 They might say that they can make it, but at the back of their minds they might be feeling resentful because you want to have a call at a time when they’re usually enjoying dinner with their family.